lastingParadox/ff-site/archive-to-markdown/md/ff2/21-deep-space-dangers.md

 **Deyner** _(30-Sep-18 03:03 PM)_

-> Yes and you can light the chain and blade ablaze and it won’t melt
+> Yes and you can light the chain and blade ablaze and it won't melt

 **PlasmaPerson** _(30-Sep-18 03:03 PM)_